longrongyang/LNCIS/README.md

 # Learning-with-Noisy-Class-Labels-for-Instance-Segmentation
-The code for implementing the [LNIS](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123590035.pdf).
+The code for implementing the [Learning with Noisy Class Labels for Instance Segmentation](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123590035.pdf).

 ## 1. Introducton